 Taylor ordered a full frontal assault against their foe with 120 of the 1st Regiment of the Missouri Volunteers led by Gentry in the center of the advancing line flanked by the 4th Infantry and 6th Infantry.
 Taylor’s 1st Infantry was held in reserve, which accounted for nearly half his force.

-The initial Seminole fire sent the Delaware fleeing and after suffering heavy casualties, the volunteers fell back due to withering fire that brought down most of their commissioned officers and then their noncommissioned officers.
-They were then replaced by regular troops of the sixth infantry.
+The initial Seminole fire sent the Delaware fleeing, and after suffering heavy casualties, the volunteers fell back due to withering fire that brought down most of their commissioned officers and then their noncommissioned officers.
+They were then replaced by regular troops of the 6th Infantry.
 This unit also suffered severely, losing almost every officer.
-Taylor then ordered the Fourth Infantry to attack.
-Instead of marching in orderly ranks, these men rushed the hammock with bayonets fixed, finally driving the Seminole and Miccosukee from the field of battle.
+Taylor then ordered the 4th Infantry to attack.
+Instead of marching in orderly ranks, the men rushed the hammock with bayonets fixed, finally driving the Seminole and Miccosukee from the field of battle.